UW-Hydro/drought_impact/notebooks/README.md

 03.10.2022

 Examine relationships and potential for correlation between park visitation data and meteorological data, (currently precipitation, max air temperature, minimum air temperature).

+### **`small_nexus_2015_drought.ipynb`**
+11.1.2022

+So drawing the entire nexus is too big, even for `pyvis`.
+Also, doing any computations on a graph that has multiple drought threads (meaning a discontinuous graph) greatly interferes with efforts to measure connectivity.
+So here I want to try isolating a drought thread to do a smaller scale analysis.
+For this I'll use the 2015 drought.

+Ultimately the attempt was abandoned due to the smaller scale still not working well.

 ### **`usdm_spi_catfreq.ipynb`**